Trenzo55/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line Write a script that duplicates the last line of the file iacta 10-no_more_js script that find and delete .js files 11-directories script count directories and sub directores but not parent
+9-duplicate_last_line Write a script that duplicates the last line of the file iacta 10-no_more_js script that find and delete .js files 11-directories script count directories and sub directores but not parent 12-newest_files script that displays the 10 newest files in the current directory